 And so, for us today, Le sacre is no longer a recollection of primitive heathens but rather of a time in which art was still brash and boisterous, could celebrate the joy of innovation and belief in modernity, and, by coquettishly flirting with the destruction of the old world, could get society hopped up into an utter frenzy—and all of this vigor yet unbroken by the trauma of the approaching world wars.

 What makes the piano version for four hands so interesting with regard to a visualization is the much more immediate presence of the rhythmic furor inherent in this piece—raw, and not the least bit toned down by the timbre of a large orchestra, a furor that also manifests itself in the superb acrobatics of four hands and 20 fingers ceaselessly racing across the keyboard, intermingling, approaching one another, often dangerously close, and sometimes flying within a hairsbreadth of the two pianists’ faces.

 The drama of this physical spectacle is the actual unsurpassable visual attraction, above all in the intimacy that the Deep Space venue creates between the audience and the musicians.
-This is the compelling leitmotif of the real-time visualizations captured by Actioncams (that we’re familiar with from films of performances by extreme athletes), displayed blazing across 300 m2 of projection surface, and powerfully enhanced by a dialog with historical images from the U.S. Library of Congress and digital graphics right out of a Bösendorfer computerized grand piano.
+This is the compelling leitmotif of the real-time visualizations captured by an actioncam and displayed blazing across 300 m2 of projection surface, and powerfully enhanced by a dialog with historical images from the U.S. Library of Congress and digital graphics right out of a Bösendorfer computerized grand piano.